The best hair scrubs for a clean scalp and rejuvenated hair

 - Coco & Eve Deep Clean Scalp Scrub

-The Frank Body Caffeinated Scalp Scrub comprises of green coffee that promotes healthier hair.
-The formula also contains peppermint that cleanses the scalp effectively along with rosemary and eucalyptus extracts that help in reducing scalp inflammation.
-This scrub leads to rejuvenated scalp and hair and can be used two to three times a week.
+The Frank Body Caffeinated Scalp Scrub comprises green coffee that promotes healthier hair.
+The formula also contains peppermint which cleanses the scalp effectively along with rosemary and eucalyptus extracts that help in reducing scalp inflammation.
+This scrub leads to a rejuvenated scalp and hair and can be used two to three times a week.

 Image: Courtesy Selfridges